Bad Metal Behavior and Lifshitz Transition of a Nagaoka Ferromagnet

-The X-FRG \cite{Rueckriegel2023} extends the spin FRG proposed in Ref.~[\onlinecite{Krieg2019}] (for recent applications see Refs.~[\onlinecite{Rueckriegel2024a, Rueckriegel2024b}]) to more general models for strongly correlated electrons.
-The basic idea of the X-FRG is to use a non-trivial local deformation of the original model as initial condition for the FRG flow \cite{Machado2010, Rancon2011a, Rancon2011b}.
+\textit{X-FRG for the $ t $ model.---}The X-FRG \cite{Rueckriegel2023} extends the spin FRG proposed in Ref.~[\onlinecite{Krieg2019}] (for recent applications see Refs.~[\onlinecite{Rueckriegel2024a, Rueckriegel2024b}]) to more general models for strongly correlated electrons.
+The basic idea is to use a non-trivial local deformation of the original model as initial condition for the FRG flow \cite{Machado2010, Rancon2011a, Rancon2011b}.
 The flow equations provide an unbiased and non-perturbative resummation of non-local correlations which allows us to apply the full power of the established FRG machinery \cite{Berges2002, Pawlowski2007, Kopietz2010, Metzner2012, Dupuis2021} to lattice models defined on restricted Hilbert spaces.
-By identifying the dominant instabilities of the X-FRG flow, we are able to map out the phase diagram of the $ t $ model shown in Fig.~\ref{fig:phases}.
-In agreement with most earlier studies, we find an extended kinetic or Nagaoka ferromagnet phase at high densities \cite{Shastry1990, Izyumov1990, vonderLinden1991, Hanisch1993, Wurth1995, Obermeier1997, Becca2001, Park2008, Baroni2011, Liu2012, Blesio2019, Newby2025} that is separated from a low-density paramagnet by an intermediate antiferromagnetic stripe state.
-Moreover, the X-FRG gives momentum-resolved access to the electronic spectral function, revealing that with increasing density, the $ t $ model gradually transitions from a conventional Fermi liquid to an incoherent non-Fermi liquid \cite{Haule2003, Park2008, Wang2018}, and that Luttinger's theorem \cite{Luttinger1960,Oshikawa2000,Seki2017} is broken in the restricted Hilbert space \cite{Stephan1991, Putikka1998, Kokalj2007, Rueckriegel2023}.

-\textit{X-FRG for the $ t $ model.---}The X-FRG sets out from the exactly solvable $ t = 0 $ limit of isolated Hubbard atoms.
-Hopping-induced correlation effects are incorporated by a non-perturbative resummation of the high-temperature series in $ t / T $.
+The initial condition of the X-FRG flow is the exactly solvable $ t = 0 $ limit of isolated Hubbard atoms.
+Hopping-induced correlation effects are incorporated by a non-perturbative resummation of the series in $ t / T $, where $ T $ is the temperature.
 This is achieved by replacing $ t \to t_\Lambda = \Lambda t $ and following the evolution of the effective holon action from $ \Lambda = 0 $ to $ 1 $, which is equivalent to lowering the temperature from infinity to $ T = 1 / \beta $ \cite{Rueckriegel2024a,Arnold2025}.
 The starting point is the generating functional of imaginary-time-ordered connected holon correlation functions,